 When to apply

-The provisional timetable for Round 21 scoping project applications will be made available once the scheme is open for applications.
+The provisional timetable for Round 22 scoping project applications will be made available once the scheme is open for applications.

 Who can apply

 Only organisations that have not received a grant for main round Darwin project in either of the last two Darwin application rounds may apply for scoping project funding.
 The project idea must aim to benefit biodiversity and local communities in developing countries.

 Funding of up to £5,000 is available for each grant.